Shi Xie: As a vassal of Eastern Wu

 In the years after the fall of the Eastern Han dynasty in 220, Sun Quan declared himself king and established the kingdom (later empire) of Eastern Wu.
+(Note: Sun Quan stopped his vassalage to Cao Wei in 222 and crowned himself emperor in 229.)
 Shi Xie pledged loyalty to Sun Quan and sent one of his sons, Shi Xin (士廞), as a hostage to Sun Quan to ensure his allegiance towards Wu.
 Sun Quan then appointed Shi Xin as the Administrator of Wuchang.
-Shi Xie also annually sent tribute to Sun Quan, including thousands of rare spices, silk, along with pearls, rare shells, lapis lazuli, tortoiseshell, rhinoceros horn, ivory, and Jiaozhi's fruits such as bananas, coconuts, and longans.
-That greatly pleased the Eastern Wu dynasty with Shi Xie.
-At the same time, the warlord Cao Cao, who controlled the Han central government, wanted to gain Shi Xie's support as an ally against Sun Quan, so he conferred the nine bestowments and other honours on Shi Xie in the name of Emperor Xian (the figurehead Han emperor under Cao Cao's control).

 During the conflict between Wu and its ally-turned-rival state Shu Han, Shi Xie sided with Wu and instigated Yong Kai (雍闓), a local tribal chief in Shu territory, to rebel against Shu rule and defect to Wu.
 In recognition of Shi Xie's efforts in inducing Yong Kai to defect, Sun Quan appointed Shi Xie as General of the Guards (衛將軍) and awarded him the title "Marquis of Longbian" (龍編侯).

-Shi Xie died of illness in 226 around the age of 89.
+Shi Xie also annually sent tribute to Sun Quan, including thousands of rare spices, silk, along with pearls, rare shells, lapis lazuli, tortoiseshell, rhinoceros horn, ivory, and Jiaozhi's fruits such as bananas, coconuts, and longans.
+Shi Xie's actions greatly pleased the Eastern Wu dynasty.
+Shi Xie died of illness in 226 around the age of 89-90, after ruling Jiaozhi for a total of 40 years. Đại Việt sử ký toàn thư records a mythical incident before his death, stating that Shi Xie once fell ill and was declared dead for three days.
+He was then given a pill by a xian, after which he regained consciousness and fully recovered after four days.
+Following this event, Shi Xie continued to govern until his death in 226.